eseidel/space_traders/packages/space_traders_api/doc/FleetApi.md

 Jump Ship

 Jump your ship instantly to a target system.
-Unlike other forms of navigation, jumping requires a unit of antimatter.
+When used while in orbit or docked to a jump gate waypoint, any ship can use this command.
+When used elsewhere, jumping requires a jump drive unit and consumes a unit of antimatter (which needs to be in your cargo).

 ### Example
 ```dart